zuo/unittest_expander/docs/reference.rst

      ``isinstance(obj, collections.abc.Set)`` returns :obj:`True`),
    * a callable (i.e., such an object that ``callable(obj)`` returns :obj:`True`) that returns an iterable object (such as a generator).

+   .. deprecated:: 0.4.0
+      A parameter collection being a tuple (i.e., an instance of the built-in type :class:`tuple` or of any subclass of it, e.g., a *named tuple*) will *not* be supported in future versions.

    Each item of a parameter collection is one of: